on September 1, 2021 (last modified on May 13, 2022) • 11 minute read

 In general, this funnel report is just like a frequent health checkup for the whole sales system.
 It shows us where we are hurting, and helps us determine whether the pain is a sign of worse things.”

 The final report to include is all of the deals that didn’t convert and where in the funnel did they drop off.
+This can be tracked using a sales funnel dashboard.

 “The sales loss rate per phase provides information on the number of sales lost during each phase of the sales cycle,” says Sai Blackbyrn of CoachFoundation.
 “This data is useful to sales and marketing experts because it helps determine when potential sales are lost.
 Knowing when the lost sales occur can help the sales and marketing team develop strategies specifically aimed at mitigating losses incurred during a particular phase.
 The report helps you find the hole and plug it by allowing you to develop the sales’ retention strategies that are perfectly suited for that phase of the sales cycle.”